In telehealth, OPEX is often an equally important cost driver as CAPEX

 Alternatively, there are solutions that are more portable and easy to deploy.
 A smart telehealth solution is simple enough for non-IT people to assemble, and can be set up and maintained by your IT team remotely.
 Our GALE platform is like this: easy to deploy, can be managed remotely, and provides important IT analytics such as number of telehealth sessions, data usage, and usage frequency for each diagnostic device.
 Put simply, we centralize the IT so your healthcare team can provide care remotely.

 If you'd like to know more about GALE's deployment management system, feel free to book a demo here.

-19Labs is the creator of GALE, the one flexible enhanced telehealth platform that integrates the right devices for any use case, at the right price point.
-GALE brings together cutting-edge diagnostic technologies from industry leaders like Zoom, Eko, Samsung Mobile, MIR, Omron, and many others in one smart, efficient, and cost-effective platform.
-It was designed from the ground up to be operated by either clinicians or non-healthcare professionals under the most extreme conditions on the planet, including areas with very limited infrastructure and low bandwidth situations.
-To learn more about GALE, please visit www.19labs.com/platform.
+19Labs is the creator of GALE, a Next Generation Point-of-Care platform for pharmacies, schools, workplaces, and rural communities.
+GALE brings together cutting-edge diagnostic technologies from industry leaders like Zoom, Elo, Amwell, Samsung Mobile, MIR, Omron, Viasat, EchoNous, PAP Link, and many others in one smart, efficient, and cost-effective platform.
+It was designed from the ground up to be operated by non-healthcare professionals in locations with limited infrastructure and optimized for low bandwidth and intermittent connectivity.
+To learn more about GALE, please visit www.19labs.com.